 The wood stork is listed by the USFWS as threatened due to the reduction in food base attributed to the loss of suitable foraging habitat (SFH).
-A portion of the proposed facility is located within one wood stork rookery Core Foraging Area (CFA): Hontoon Island.
-The Hontoon Island colony is located approximately 14.7 miles from the proposed site.
-The proposed project will impact approximately 0.60 acres of SFH associated with existing surface waters and wetlands.
-According to the Effect Determination Key for the Wood Stork in Central and North Peninsular Florida, the proposed project will result in the following sequential determination: A>B>C>D>E = "may affect, but is not likely to adversely affect" the wood stork.
-However, based on the current design, SFH will be restored in the post-construction condition with the construction of additional ponds on the site.
-This will result in no net loss of SFH and therefore, the project will have no adverse impact on the wood stork.
-The final impacts will be calculated during the Design phase and any mitigation will adhere to the requirements of the USACE and USFWS Effect Determination Key.
+The proposed project is not within the Core Foraging Area (CFA) of a known colony.
+The project will result in minimal impacts of approximately 0.31 acres to SFH consisting of roadside ditches.
+According to the Effect Determination Key for the Wood Stork in Central and North Peninsular Florida, the proposed project will result in the following sequential determination: A>B>C> = "may affect, but is not likely to adversely affect" the wood stork.